Vasadev2003/Java-Programming/README.md

 # Collections And List

 compare to list and collection the list has more inbuilt functions refer the commit that is collections and list

+# Set with hashset and treeset

+* hashSet
+ it is used to avoid the duplicate values in the list and it print in non sequence order not sorted

+ * treeset
+  it is also like hashset it only change i print in sorted order